/img/default-news-img.png

 Earnings before interest, taxes, depreciation, and amortization (EBITDA), on the other hand, show you operating profit without depreciation and amortization (both non-cash expenses).

-You can use it to get an idea of the cash profits a company makes.
+You can use it to get an idea of the cash profits or as close to it a company makes.

 This makes it helpful to compare to the debt levels of highly leveraged companies or very capital intensive companies with high levels of depreciation.